 You are not currently logged in.
 Please create an account or log in to view the full course.

-This course, by Professor Ciarán O’Keeffe (Buckinghamshire New University), explores biological explanations for offending.
-In the first module, we think about the concept of ‘making a criminal’ and the transition from philosophical to scientific methodologies.
-In the second module, we think about biological strategies for preventing criminal behaviour, including nutritional interventions and facial surgery for criminals.
-In the third module, we think about the Raine et al. (1997) study, which identified brain areas linked to violence and aggression.
+In this course, Professor Ciarán O’Keeffe (Buckinghamshire New University) explores biological explanations for offending.
+In the first lecture, we think about the concept of ‘making a criminal’ and the transition from philosophical to scientific methodologies.
+In the second lecture, we think about biological strategies for preventing criminal behaviour, including nutritional interventions and facial surgery for criminals.
+In the third lecture, we think about the Raine et al. (1997) study, which identified brain areas linked to violence and aggression.
 Next, we think about the Haney et al. (1973) study, also known as the Stanford Prison Experiment, run by Philip Zimbardo.
-In the fifth module, we think about how brain injury can influence violence and aggression, as well as the ability for brain injury research to inform our understanding of this field.
-In the sixth and final module, we think about XYY syndrome and the mixed results research on it have found regarding its impact on violence, aggression and criminal behaviour.
+In the fifth lecture, we think about how brain injury can influence violence and aggression, as well as the ability for brain injury research to inform our understanding of this field.
+In the sixth and final lecture, we think about XYY syndrome and the mixed results research on it have found regarding its impact on violence, aggression and criminal behaviour.

 Cite this Lecture